 There can be no assurance that our new products will achieve significant market acceptance or will generate significant revenue.
-Additional products that we plan to directly or indirectly market in the future are in various stages of development.
-We are expanding our technology into a number of new business areas to foster long-term growth, including exchanges for a number of business procurement needs, Internet/electronic commerce, online business services and Internet computing.
+Products that we plan to directly or indirectly market in the future are in various stages of development.
+We are expanding our technology into a number of new business areas to foster long-term growth, including consumer services and the design of business strategies using our new Strategy Science technology.
 These areas are relatively new to our product development and sales and marketing personnel.
 There is no assurance that we will compete effectively or will generate significant revenues in these new areas.
-The success of Internet computing and, in particular, our current Internet computing software products is difficult to predict because Internet computing represents a method of computing that is relatively new to the computer industry.
-The successful introduction of Internet computing to the market will depend in large measure on (i) the lower cost of ownership of Internet computing relative to client/server architecture, (ii) the ease of use and administration relative to client/server architecture, and (iii) the means by which hardware and software vendors choose to compete in this market.
-There can be no assurances that sufficient numbers of vendors will undertake this commitment, that the market will accept Internet computing or that Internet computing will generate significant revenues for us.